What is Wakelet and How Does it Work?

 Wakelet can also be used by students as a place to collate research resources.
 This can be a great way to start a project or to review and revisit learning after a topic has been covered.

 Since Wakelet works in a story-based way, it can also be useful for teachers to use as a professional development presentation platform.
-You can deliver the story of your development program in a single stream that's easy to add to and share information and best practices with colleagues, as needed.
+You can deliver the story of your PD program in a single stream that's easy to add to and share information and best practices with colleagues, as needed.

 What are the best Wakelet features?